jallpatell/metagas/README.md

 # MetaGas

-MetaGas is a real-time Ethereum gas price dashboard built with Next.js and WebSocket technology.
+MetaGas is a real-time Ethereum gas price dashboard built with Next.js and websockets.
 It provides live updates of gas prices streamed from a backend WebSocket server to a React client interface.

 ![Landing Page](public/assets/SCR-20250819-oplt.png)